jarrod-west/siqc/README.md

 ### Requirements

-These are the mostly the same as those needed for testing, though you'll also `graphviz` if you want to run the documentation generator
+These are mostly the same as those needed for testing, though you'll also `graphviz` if you want to run the documentation generator.

 ### Steps